canonical/spread/README.md

 -----------

-The LXD backend depends on the [LXD](http://www.ubuntu.com/cloud/lxd) container hypervisor available on Ubuntu 16.04 or later, and allows you to run tests using the local system alone.
+The LXD backend depends on the [LXD](http://www.ubuntu.com/cloud/lxd) container hypervisor available on Ubuntu 16.04 or later, and allows you to run tasks using the local system alone.

 Setup LXD there with: